 - Stay organized.
 There can be a lot to remember when you are taking care of a sick loved one.
 Doctor’s appointments, medications, special care instructions can become confusing.
 Communicate with doctors, pharmacists, and medical staff, ask questions when you need to, and take notes to help you remember the information and stay organized.

 - Get legal assistance.
 Being a caregiver often requires you to perform tasks and make decisions on behalf of your loved one.
 To do so, you’ll need to have the legal authority through guardianship, power of attorney, or medical directives.
-Consult a Houston guardianship attorney at Ostrom Morris to make sure this documentation is in order.
+Consult a Houston guardianship attorney at Morris Ostrom Law to make sure this documentation is in order.

 - Seek support from other caregivers.
 Find support groups or seek out friends and neighbors who are going through the same thing.
 Often just being able to talk to someone who understands your day-to-day experiences first hand can be a tremendous help.